 “I’m proud to work with poor people toward a change”

 Hand in Hand hires local field staff exclusively.
 Beyond suiting our ethos of self-reliance – and helping keep expenditures low – the practice means trainers are invested in their work.

 Palwasha returned to Balkh Province after the Taliban fell in 2001.
 Her husband found work as a doctor’s assistant.
 She found work with several NGOs, including a stint as poultry team supervisor at the UN’s Food and Agriculture Organization, before joining Hand in Hand more than a decade later in May 2013.

 It’s work she has every intention of continuing.
-“The women I work with face many problems – poverty, a lack of education, inadequate life skills – but by the time they graduate I find them strong and enabled,” says Palwasha.
+“The people I work with face many problems – poverty, a lack of education, inadequate life skills – but by the time they graduate I find them strong and enabled,” says Palwasha.
 “When they start to earn money they improve their position in the family and in society.”